 Similar to traditional contracts, all deliveries are subject to grade at unload.
 Communication between buyer and producer is important.
 Sharing samples is one best practice to help ensure the buyer knows what to expect.

 Currently CXN360 is not set up to negotiate individual offers.
-The best practice is to decline the offer as issued to you, and then issue an ask (target) back to the buyer with the terms you would like.
+The best practice is to decline the offer as issued to you, and then issue a Target back to the buyer with the terms you would like.
 Alternately, you can contact them directly and discuss the terms of the contract to gain clarity.

 The exchange of payments does not occur through CXN360.
 Payment is received as per usual process with grain buyers.
 You can and should contact the buyer if you have specific questions about the payment process.